Owen Brannigan: Opera career

+Concert career

-Concert careerThe Times considered Brannigan to be "perhaps even better known as an oratorio than as an opera singer."
+The Times considered Brannigan to be "perhaps even better known as an oratorio than as an opera singer."
 In concert, his repertoire ranged from Purcell to Bach's B minor Mass and Tippett's A Child of Our Time.
 It included works outside the general repertory such as Kodály's Te Deum and Elgar's The Apostles.
 At the Three Choirs Festival, he sang in Verdi's Requiem and Elgar's The Dream of Gerontius, in which he was praised for his "forthright nobility".
 This aspect of his singing was not without its critics: Edward Sackville-West called it "monotonously hearty", while his colleague Andrew Porter thought it "fine and forthright."

 Among the other choral works in which Brannigan sang the bass solo parts were Haydn's Creation and Handel's Messiah and Acis and Galatea.
 In addition to the classics, he also gained popularity in radio and television programmes of Northumbrian and other folksongs and art songs, especially by English composers such as Thomas Morley, Charles Edward Horn and Arthur Sullivan.

 Together with Sir William Walton, Brannigan took part in a celebrated prank at the Royal Festival Hall in 1961, at a concert celebrating the musical humorist Gerard Hoffnung, who had died in 1959.
 The management announced that Walton had agreed at short notice to conduct an excerpt from his cantata Belshazzar's Feast.
 Walton and Brannigan entered, and bowed.
 Walton raised his baton, and the chorus bellowed the single word "slain" from the score.
 Walton then put down his baton, shook hands with Brannigan, who had not sung a note, and they both bowed and left the platform to gales of applause.